Are you looking forward to your first half-marathon in 2022? Here's how to breeze through your half-marathon training.

 The impact of pounding the pavements for hours week after week can be incredibly stressful on your joints, and especially the knees.
 That’s why, whether you decide to kit up in the latest running-specific clothes or not, the one thing you can’t compromise on is your shoes.

 Everybody’s running style is different so what works for your friend might not work for you.
-Get to know your running style with our comprehensive guide.
+Our interactive run shoe finder can help you to select your perfect running shoes.

 Make sure you also consider the terrain you’re running on.
 The cushioning on road running shoes is optimized for tarmac, whilst trail shoes offer the support and grip you need off-road.